 Abstract

-Chronic (autoimmune) inflammatory conditions mirror dis-ease at many levels, each of which involves blurring of the self from the non-self.
-While medicine captures the inflammatory angle involving the immune system, this article presents perspectives on other players in this dis-ease: lifestyle, mental and emotional states and sociocultural settings that are gathered from the author’s own journey with autoimmunity.
+Autoimmune conditions can mirror dis-ease at many levels, each of which blurs the boundary between self and non-self.
+While medicine captures the inflammatory angle involving the immune system, this article presents perspectives on other players in this dis-ease—lifestyle, mental and emotional states and sociocultural settings—gathered from the author’s own journey with autoimmunity.

 The itis spectrum

 Let us begin with my medical history.
-The first symptoms appeared when I was a toddler.
+The first inflammatory symptoms appeared when I was a toddler.
 By the end of teens, the entire spectrum was out in the open, recorded in big, fat case-files, hospital-wise and specialist-wise.
 To keep it simple, I have used an illustration to summarize my case files.
 (Figure 1)

 Figure 1: The itis spectrum.
 Image source.

 Itis is the suffix used in medical language to indicate an inflammatory condition.

+I choose to call my medical history the itis spectrum due to its inflammatory nature.

+OR

+Figure 1: The itis spectrum.
+Image source.

+Itis is the suffix used in medical language to indicate an inflammatory condition.

-I choose to call my medical history the itis spectrum.
+I choose to call my medical history the itis spectrum due to its inflammatory nature.

-Some temporary non-itis conditions include vasovagal syncope, a life-threatening Helicobacter pylori infection causing ulcers and polyps in the gut, Gilbert’s syndrome, polycystic ovarian syndrome - to name a few.
-Some conditions were visitors, others stayed but all of them left their mark on my being.
+Other diagnoses include vasovagal syncope, an acute Helicobacter pylori infection, Gilbert’s syndrome and polycystic ovarian syndrome.
+Some conditions were visitors, others stayed, but all of them left their mark on my being.
 As I grew up into a teenager, my definition of freedom was a day spent without burning, itching and pain.
 That simple!

 Dis-eased lifestyle

 Even before I learnt to speak, I was battling irresistible urges to scratch the omnipresent boils and rashes on my skin.
 If I scratched, they bled.
-Being a child, I would watch the outcome; not sure why it is happening, but curious to know if it would happen every time, the itchy urge only adding to my scientific experimentation!
+Being a child, I would watch the outcome; not sure why it is happening, but curious to know if it would happen every time, the itchy urge adding to my scientific experimentation!
 This initially annoyed and then, began to worry people around me.
 After much deliberation came the solution to this behavioral problem!
-Reprimanding and name-calling.
-The shaming would stop the act (and then, maybe, heal the sores as well!).
-Of course, the strategy worked.
-The name-calling stopped the digging (as onlookers perceived it - a little one ploughing her wounds needlessly), only in public though.
-I quickly learnt to subdue the itch and burn as part of acceptable social behavior and mastered at doing it privately.
-The pain ensuing from inflammations in almost every body part set me up to fear everything, escape all activities, avoid social gatherings and coil up within.
-Arthritis never allowed for games, exercises and outings with friends.
-To compensate for the lack of acceptance I felt, I binged on processed food items like biscuits, sweets, fried snacks, horlicks / bournvita / boost, chocolates etc. at an alarming rate.
-Fruits and vegetables were a no-no (as with any other kid).
-And if reprimanded, I either threw a tantrum or purposefully, did more of the emotional binging.
-Being finicky and carefree with food was my way of getting back at them, not realizing then that I was feeding myself the raw materials for an inflammatory mayhem.
+Reprimanding and name-calling – the strategy of shaming.
+It worked.
+The name-calling stopped the digging (as onlookers perceived it: a little one ploughing her wounds needlessly).
+Only in public though.
+I quickly learnt to subdue the itch and burn as part of acceptable social behavior and moved to doing it privately.
+The ensuing pain conditioned me to fear everything, escape all activities, avoid social gatherings and coil up within.
+Arthritis kept me away from games, exercises and outings with friends, and I was too ashamed to confess my pain.
+To compensate for the lack of acceptance I felt, I took to binging sugar-laden processed food items like biscuits, sweets, bournvita, etc. Fruits and vegetables were not palatable (as with any other kid).
+When reprimanded, I either threw a tantrum or increased this emotional binging.
+This was my way of getting back at them, not realizing then that I was feeding myself the raw materials for an inflammatory mayhem.

 Till I believed that the food I eat has no relation to the pain I suffer, I was under the grip of inflammations.
 When I began to carefully watch my plate is when I began to heal.